tinyKyuu/Movie-Recommendations-Dashboard/README.md

 # 🎬 Movie Recommendations Web App

-An interactive web app that lets you explore, filter, and analyze popular movies based on genre, rating, release year, and more — powered by data from The Movie Database (TMDb).
+An interactive web app that lets you explore, filter, and analyze popular movies based on genre, rating, release year, and more.
+The app is powered by data from The Movie Database (TMDb).

 ---